mithril-security/blindai/docs/index.md

 Start by cloning the repo with --recursive to get the submodules.

+!!! warning
+    If you are on an Azure machine, you should replace the .devcontainer folder by the devcontainer-azure/.devcontainer folder.

-Open it in vscode and `Reopen in Container`.
+Open the repo in vscode and `Reopen in Container`.

 Then, at the root of the project: